Week 2: Building Your Team

 Day 13: Insurance Agent

 Insurance agents can offer you an insurance plan that best fits your needs.
 Captive agents work for only one company (and thus know details on every policy) while independent brokers can help you shop around different companies (and thus can find you the best price on similar policies).
 Make sure your agent doesn’t ask for any consultation fee because their commission is included in the price of whatever policy you get.
+To assist in covering final expenses, you may consider purchasing a life insurance policy.

 - Look back at your notes from last week about your insurance policies